$18.56 MILLION committed toward

-The endowment’s value on June 30, 2019 was approximately $41 million, up substantially from its market value of $11 million in 2001.
-Although the endowment continued to grow despite the 2008-09 recession, a school of LFA’s size, stature, age, operational breadth and program expanse needs a substantially larger endowment to compete with other private schools.
-Growing the endowment to three times the operating budget of $24 million or more will position LFA well for its future as the Academy celebrated the leadership of Dr. John Strudwick (2001-2019) and welcomed new Head of School José M. De Jesús in 2019-20.
-The Initiative is co-chaired by Academy Trustees Jim C. Cowart ’69 of Laguna Niguel, Calif., and Patrick Corsiglia of Lake Forest (parent of two alumni and one current student).
+The endowment’s market value on June 30, 2020 was approximately $43 million, up substantially from its market value of $11 million in 2001.
+Although the endowment continues to grow through estate gifts and other contributions, a school of LFA’s size, stature, age, operational breadth and program expanse needs a substantially larger endowment to compete with other private schools.
+Growing the endowment to three times the operating budget of $24 million or more will position LFA well for its future under the leadership of Head of School José M. De Jesús, who arrived in 2019-20.
+The Initiative is co-chaired by Academy alumnus Jim C. Cowart ’69 of Laguna Niguel, Calif., and Patrick Corsiglia of Lake Forest (parent of three alumni).

 Support for Great Students

 An LFA education exposes students to a world of opportunities, in and out of the classroom, at home and abroad.
 The Academy strives to ensure that these young people receive the best college-preparatory education possible, at a cost that allows for economic diversity among the student population.
-As part of this Initiative, the Academy seeks new and increased endowed scholarships to ensure that LFA remains a richly diverse and culturally stimulating environment, as well as a place where deserving, academically qualified students, regardless of their family’s economic circumstances, can live and learn side by side.
+As part of this Initiative, the Academy seeks new and increased endowed scholarships to ensure that LFA remains a richly diverse and culturally stimulating environment, as well as a place where deserving, academically-qualified students, regardless of their families’ economic circumstances, can live and learn side by side.

 Support for Great Teachers and Inspiring Coaches